ICM GmbH • Falknerstrasse 4 • 4001 Basel DE FR

 Chinese Medicine views the Large Intestine as a partner organ to the Lung; the Large Intestine being the lower conduit and the Lung the upper, of the Metal element.
 The season of Metal, which is where we currently are, is Autumn.
 It is the season of going inward, letting go of the external manifestation, which are not beneficial to us and condensing the pure energy within.
 Its cardinal direction is the West, where the sun sets, once more the allusion to going inward as the brightness of the sun diminishes.
 The color of Metal is white, for purity; this is fascinating when one realizes that the Lung and Large Intestine both have the task to maintain purity in the upper and lower ends of the body.
 The emotion associated with Metal is self-confidence when the organism is in balance, and self-critical as well as grief, when not.
 The flavor of Metal is acrid, sharp on the tongue, like a metal sword cutting through soft tissue.

 I came across a fascinating documentary about toilets, sewage and waste; how our societies have dealt with their waste across the centuries.
-The toilet, the appliance that we all use multiple times a day but is not really thought about, until of course it doesn’t work.
+The toilet, the appliance that we all use multiple times a day but is not really thought about, until of course when it doesn’t work.
 And what about where our feces go once we flush the toilet?
 We often do not want to see, or smell, or even pay attention to where the pipes that move our waste pass through or where the sewage plant of our area is.

 Next time you go to the toilet to make a bowel movement, look into the toilet bowl and see what your gut produced from the substances you ingested.
 Take a look at the Bristol Stool Chart, see what type of stool your colon produced.
 Be grateful for the ability your body has, to remove waste from your system, absorb nutrients that are beneficial to it and protect the rest of the organs from the unbeneficial bacteria that may have tagged along for the ride.
 Remember that song I mentioned at the start – Don’t Know What You’ve Got Till It’s Gone?
 Be the person that appreciated what s/he had and didn’t have to lament after losing it.